What is Lower Back Pain and Stiffness?

 - Decreased ability to bend and twist

 - General overall soreness and tiredness or fatigue in the lower back, a feeling like it will “go out”

 - Pain/Tingling/Numbness/Burning that radiates into the buttock, legs, and/or feet

 Although lower back pain and stiffness are the most common musculoskeletal pain experienced by Americans, it is not normal and should not be tolerated.
 Some of the more common causes of lower back and stiffness are sleeping in the wrong position, injury from falls, poor posture especially in front of a computer, motor vehicle accidents, poor lifting mechanics, sitting all day, and pregnancy.
 Sometimes adult-onset lower back pain or stiffness can even be traced back to damage caused during the birth process itself!

-How might Chiropractic Care help those suffering from lower back or stiffness?
+How might Chiropractic Care help those suffering from lower back pain or stiffness?

 That is a question that I get asked quite often.
 It is important to know that chiropractic does not directly treat lower back pain or stiffness.
 That might catch you off guard, but hear me out.
 Chiropractic is about one very specific thing, finding and correcting Vertebral Subluxations.
 What are Vertebral Subluxations?
 In short, they occur when spinal bones misalign and interfere with the central nervous system’s ability to send vital nerve messages throughout your body.
 Sometimes those misalignments happen with no pain at all, but if those misalignments occur in the lower back, over time, you will likely experience some of the same lower back symptoms we discussed above.
 So even though a chiropractor will focus on removing any Vertebral Subluxations that are present, the outcome for most people is that their lower back pain and/or stiffness resolves as well!
 Chiropractic care not only restores your transmission of vital nerve messages but as a side effect, your lower back pain typically gets better too.
 It’s a two-for-one.